Combatting Bad Reviews on Yelp and Google

 A Good Thing?
 Are you kidding?

 No, I’m not joking.
-In the old days of marketing, companies spent tons of money and time trying to collect honest feedback on their products and services so they can work to make their company better and stronger.
+In the old days of marketing, companies spent a lot of time and money collecting honest feedback on their products and services so they could work to make their companies better and stronger.
 Now, the Internet provides that feedback for us for free.
-It’s public, but nonetheless the information useful.
+It’s public, but nonetheless, the information is useful.

-Here’s you save your business and turn those lemons into lemonade:
+Here’s how you save your business and turn those lemons into lemonade:

-2. Examine your products, pricing and how you deliver your products.
+Examine your products, pricing, and how you deliver your products.

 Online reviews are a part of the new era in marketing.
 Take advantage of the extra exposure and relish in the results.